epfl-ada/ada-2024-project-arabsdatascientists2024/readmes/GlowUp.md

 *Astra looking at us confused*<br><br>

-“ Yes, we know that you don’t have innate knowlege so here is a regression for you to see a bit clearer "
+“ Yes, we know that you don’t have innate knowledge so here is a regression for you to see a bit clearer "
 <br><br>

 <img src="assets/media/reg_careerstart.jpg" alt="regcareerstart" class="section-image">